 Defining LTV for a SaaS Business

 Also called customer lifetime value (cLTV), this metric is essential to understanding the profitability of a SaaS business.
-LTV tells a SaaS company whether a new customer is worth the amount spent to acquire them.
-If the lifetime value of a customer exceeds customer acquisition cost (CAC), the company is turning a profit.
+LTV tells a SaaS company whether new customers are worth the amount spent to acquire them.
+If the lifetime value of customer relationships exceeds customer acquisition cost (CAC), the company is turning a profit.
 If not, there’s a problem.

 SaaS LTV and Churn Rate

 While the revenue reflected in LTV may include onboarding, support, and other one-time charges, the majority will come from recurring subscriptions.
-The key to maximizing LTV for a SaaS company is to limit churn—revenue leaving the business from canceled and downgraded subscriptions.
+The key to maximizing LTV for a SaaS company is to reduce customer churn—revenue leaving the business from canceled and downgraded subscriptions.

 For this reason, churn is inextricably linked to LTV.
 And, like LTV, churn is a highly nuanced metric.
 Understanding the different ways to calculate churn, and why they are useful, is paramount.
 In the following sections, we’ll explore the impact of different types of churn on LTV.